typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-centrality.md

 Similar to degree, a map is returned.

+{% include note.html content="Relationship instances will NOT have coreness." %}

 Additionally, if we only care about the entities that have higher coreness, we can set the minimum value of k, using the following command: